 In it, a truck driver stops at a small family-run noodle shop and decides to help its fledgling business.
 The story is intertwined with various vignettes about the relationship of love and food.

 10. Babette’s Feast (1987)

 Oscar-winner Babette’s Feast is set in the late 19th century in a highly religious community in Denmark.
 When the two daughters of the recently-deceased pastor of the town agree to take in a French refugee from the Franco-Prussian War as a servant, things begin to change.

 The new arrival, Babette, wins the lottery and in return for the sisters’ generosity she offers to cook them a proper French meal.
 It is timed to mark the 100th anniversary of their father’s birth.
 And the taste of the feast awakens all of their senses.

 Based on the novel by Joanne Harris and directed by Lasse Hallström, Chocolat is the story of what happens when Vianne (the luminous Juliette Binoche) and her child mysteriously arrive in a tranquil and tradition-bound French town in the winter of 1959.
 She establishes a chocolate shop not far from the town church.
 And just before Lent, her confections and her spirited personality cause her neighbors to try giving in to their temptations.

-There you have it – our picks for some of the best films about food and fine dining.
+There you have it – our picks for some of the best movies featuring chefs, restaurants, and the culinary arts.
 Watch one with the foodies in your life soon.
 And let us know if you’ve seen others we should add to our list!